 - Places an ultrasound probe in your rectum.

-- Places a catheter inside the tube (urethra) that transports urine from your bladder out of your penis.
+- Places a catheter inside the tube (urethra) that carries urine out of the body.
 The catheter is filled with a warming solution to keep the urethra from freezing during the procedure.

 - Inserts several thin metal probes or needles through the area between the scrotum and the anus (perineum) into the prostate.